Sodalite Bahai Prayer Beads

 Nothing is more interesting that the rich colors of our Sodalite Bahai Prayer Beads

-Sodalite is a rich royal blue mineral with white streaks, named after its sodium content.
-Similar in look to Lapis Lazuli, but darker blue and much less expensive.
+Sodalite is a rich navy blue mineral with white streaks, named after its sodium content.
+Similar in look to our new Lapis Lazuli beads, but darker blue and less expensive.
+It is more of a navy blue, while Lapis is more royal blue.
 It is a light, but hard gemstone and one of my favorite gemstones.

 Sodalite is associated with the virtues of peace, harmony, as well as endurance.
 It is said to aid inner peace, clear mental confusion and enhance intuition.
 Some say it is the stone for athletics who must develop endurance.
 Some say it is the stone of scholars, fostering knowledge, wisdom and learning proficiency.
 They could also simply be the most beautiful prayer beads you will ever see.